Culture of Afghanistan

-The culture of Afghanistan has persisted for over three millennia, tracing record to at least the time of the Achaemenid Empire in 500 BCE, and encompasses the cultural diversity of the nation.
-Afghanistan's culture is historically strongly connected to nearby Pakistan, including the same religion, as the people of both countries have lived together for thousands of years.
-Its location at the crossroads of Central, South and Western Asia historically made it a hub of diversity, dubbed by one historian as the "roundabout of the ancient world".
+The culture of Afghanistan has persisted for centuries and encompasses the cultural diversity of the nation.
+Afghanistan's culture is historically strongly connected to nearby Persia, including the same religion, as the people of both countries have lived together for thousands of years.
+Its location at the crossroads of Central, South and West Asia historically made it a hub of diversity, dubbed by one historian as the "roundabout of the ancient world".

 Afghanistan is a mostly tribal society with different regions of the country having their own subculture.
-Despite this, nearly all Afghans follow Islamic traditions, celebrate the same holidays, dress the same, consume the same food, listen to the same music and are multi-lingual to a certain extent.
-Its culture is strongly tied with elements of Turko-Persian and Indo-Persian cultures, which can be seen in the likes of language, cuisine or classical music.
+Despite this, nearly all Afghans follow Islamic traditions, celebrate the same holidays, dress the same, consume the same food, listen to the same music and use Persian as the inter-ethnic lingua franca to a certain extent.
+Its culture is strongly tied with elements of Central Asia, which can be seen in the likes of language, cuisine and classical music.

-Afghan culture is increasingly becoming a dynamic realm of academic study in scholarly terms.
+Afghan culture is increasingly becoming a dynamic realm of academic study.
 In more recent history, Afghan culture has been threatened and fragmented due to the prolonged conflict in the country.

+History

 Music and dance

 Traditionally, only men have been involved in theater acting.
 Recently, in theater arts, women have begun to take center stage.

 Since the 1980s, the nation has witnessed several wars so music has been suppressed and recording for outsiders minimal.
 During the 1990s, the Taliban government banned instrumental music and much public music-making.
 Many musicians and singers continued to play their trade in the cities of other countries.
-Pakistani cities such as Peshawar, Karachi and Islamabad are important centers for the distribution of Afghan music.
-Kabul has long been the regional cultural capital, but outsiders have tended to focus on the cities of Herat and Mazar-i-Sharif with its Qataghani style.
+Pakistani cities such as Peshawar, Quetta are important centers for the distribution of Afghan music.
+Kabul has long been the regional cultural capital, but outsiders have tended to focus on the cities of Herat and Mazar-e-Sharif with its Qataghani style.
 Lyrics across the country are typically in both Dari-Persian and Pashto, Uzbeki, Hazaragi, Hindi, and western style songs and music are also very popular in Afghanistan.

 Afghans enjoy music by playing many types of instruments.
 They also enjoy performing the Attan, which is considered the national dance of Afghanistan.
 What is typically heard in the country are folk songs or ballads.
 Many of the songs are known by almost everyone and have been around for many years.
 The main traditional Afghan music instruments include: